Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/about-us/the-ensembl-project/about.md

 ---
 slug: about
-title: About the Ensembl Project
+title: About the Ensembl project
 description:
 status: draft
 ---

-# About the Ensembl Project
+# About the Ensembl project

 The Ensembl project has three goals: to provide a comprehensive source of stable genome annotation, to enable genomic interpretation, and to support researcher driven analysis.